-East coast skiing and snowboarding emphasize family skiing and although has less of a natural powder, the man-made and natural snow is hard to tell apart these days.
+East Coast skiing and snowboarding emphasize family skiing and although has less natural powder, the man-made and natural snow is hard to tell apart these days.
 After all, New Hampshire’s Gallatin Valley is where multi-medallist Bode Miller comes from.

 Regarding budget-friendly family ski destinations, Cranmore is located in the heart of North Conway, has skiing and riding for all ability levels and premier learning programs plus off-the-hill activities for all the family.
 The newly-added night skiing is a thrilling option for those seeking a rush of adrenaline.

 One-day lift ticket cost (adults): $69